sfeister/twang/documentation/Pico.md

 #### Edit code.py

-1. You'll do all your editing on the CIRCUITPY USB drive "code.py" file.
+1. Plug in your Pico to your laptop.
+It should show up as as USB flash drive called "CIRCUITPY".
+(If it doesn't, double check your earlier steps in earlier sections).
+1. Inside of CIRCUITPY, there should be a file called "code.py".
+1. This file, "code.py", is the Python code that will run whenever you use the Pico.
-1. From inside the Twang GitHub Reposotory "twang-main" folder you downloaded, explore the examples inside the "examples" folder.
-Any of these can be copied to overwrite "code.py."
+1. From inside the Twang GitHub Reposotory "twang-main" folder you downloaded in an earlier step, there is a folder called "examples".
+Open up the "examples" folder.
+1. The contents of any of these example files can be copied to overwrite "code.py."
 1. For example, you can copy the contents of "guitar.py" and overwrite the contents of "code.py".
 Or, you can copy the contents of "harp.py" and overwrite the contents of "code.py".
+1. For now, copy the contents of "guitar.py" to overwrite "code.py".

 #### Troubleshooting
 1. Troubleshoot using the Serial Editor first.